djdd87/SynoAI/README.md

   * Threshold [required]: An integer denoting the required confidence of the AI to trigger the notification, e.g. 40 means that the AI must be 40% sure that the object detected was a person before SynoAI sends a notification.
 * Notifiers [required]: See [notifications](#notifications)
 * Delay [optiona] (Default: 5000): The period of time in milliseconds (ms) that must occur between the last motion detection of camera and the next time it'll be processed. i.e. if your delay is set to 5000 and your camera reports motion 4 seconds after it had already reported motion to SynoAI, then the check will be ignored.
 However, if the report from Surveillance Station is more than 5000ms, then the cameras image will be processed.
-* DrawAllPredictions [optional] (Default: false): Whether to draw all predictions from the AI on the capture image, i.e. if your camera is only looking for people, but there's a car in the image, then setting DrawAllPredictions to true will draw a boundary box drawn over it
+* DrawMode [optional] (Default: Matches): Whether to draw all predictions from the AI on the capture image:
+  * Matches: Will draw boundary boxes over any object/person that matches the types defined on the cameras
+  * All: Will draw boundary boxes over any object/person that the AI detected
+  * Off: Will not draw boundary boxes (note - this will speed up time between detection and notification as SynoAI will not have to manipulate the image)
 * Font [optiona] (Default: Tahoma): The font to use when labelling the boundary boxes on the output image
 * FontSize [optiona] (Default: 12): The size of the font to use when labelling the boundary boxes on the output image
 * TextOffsetX [optional] (Default: 2) : The number of pixels to offset the label from the left of the inside of the boundary image on the output image